AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - vs. "corners" seams:
         - (ehhhhh)
         - ![](/Images/seams-corners.png)
     - Force-aligning the seams can help with layer consistency.
-The other options ("Aligned", "Cost-Based", and "Corners") can all allow the seam to jump around.
+The other options ("ligned", "Cost-Based", and "Corners") can all allow the seam to jump around.
 That can cause artifacts like this:
         - You can see bands where the seam has hopped to a different edge of the print.
         - *(This example is from Discord.
 The pressure advance is a bit too low, but it helps to better demonstrate the effect)*
         - ![](/Images/seamjump.png)
 - With CoreXY, 45 degree motions only use one motor.
     - This can sometimes lead to better surface quality on straight walls.
 Patterns (VFAs) can sometimes occur when both motors are in use (with certain motor models).
 - Can *sometimes* result in better overhangs.
 It seems that airflow sometimes prefers 45 degree prints.

 ## Cons
 - It can sometimes be harder to fit as many parts this way.